-An Allen’s hummingbird (Selasphorus sasin) has been returning to the same ficus tree in Southern California to build nests and raise her chicks for 11 years now.
+An Allen’s hummingbird (Selasphorus sasin) has been returning to the same ficus tree in Southern California to build nests and raise her chicks since 2005.
 The anonymous homeowner named her Bella and installed a camera to share the nesting activity with everyone in 2012.
-You can follow Bella live as she tends to her nest, keeping the tiny eggs warm until they hatch.
+You can watch Bella live as she tends to her nest, keeping the tiny eggs warm until they hatch.

 If you’ve ever craved the experienced of a working farm without having to do the chores, you can load the live barnyard webcam at Flying Skunk farm in Martha’s Vineyard, Massachusetts.
 The farm raises chickens, ducks, geese, and goats.
 This webcam has a microphone to capture the honks, clucks, crows, and general poultry cacophony, which can be a nice background for your web surfing.

 Life isn't great for feral cats.
 Kittens born in the wild have abysmal survival rates, and those that survive to adulthood aren’t used to humans, making them difficult to find homes for.
 To bring down the numbers of feral cats, some rescue groups run TNR (trap, neuter, return) programs—and in British Columbia, TinyKittens teamed up with Langely Animal Protection Society to do just that.
 The goal is to prevent cats from getting pregnant, but when TinyKittens finds a pregnant feral cat, the facility takes her in, caring for her and her kittens so they're acclimated to humans.
 When the kittens are ready, they go to loving homes, and mom is spayed and released.
-Right now TinyKittens' live webcam is trained on Skye, a blind feral rescue cat with a litter of kittens.
-Treatment has restored a little sight in one of her eyes, but she doesn’t need to see her kittens to love them.
+You can watch the kittens acclimate to indoor life here.

 Take a peek inside the Warrior Canine Connection's Puppy Enrichment Center with this live cam, which features future service dogs who will one day help wounded veterans reconnect with their lives and loved ones.

 An underwater live webcam can show us many surprises.
 Ocean Networks Canada has a webcam 75 feet under the sea, keeping an eye on the Folger Pinnacle Reef off Vancouver Island, British Columbia.
 The only light available most of the time is what filters down from the surface, but at night, the researchers controlling the reef cam turn on underwater lights for five minutes out of every hour for your viewing pleasure.
-It’s hard to tell from a screenshot, but things are constantly moving in the live stream.
-Currently, the camera is a little dirty; divers periodically clean and service the camera.
+Divers periodically clean and service the camera.
 It sits on a platform with a number of scientific instruments that allow the researchers to monitor the area, which is a rockfish conservation zone.

 A pair of bald eagles selected a tulip poplar tree at the U.S. National Arboretum in Washington, D.C., to build their nest in 2014 and have been using it ever since.
 The eagles are named Mr. President and The First Lady.
-The American Eagle Foundation has two cameras trained on the nest, and this year’s eaglets hatched on March 18 and March 20.
-The juvenile eagles are starting to look like adults, although they haven't yet sprouted the white feathers on their heads that will made them recognizable as the animal on the great seal.
+The American Eagle Foundation has cameras trained on the nest.